merrington/setup.sh/README.md

 First, make sure you have the following installed on your machine:

 1. Heroku Toolbelt: https://toolbelt.heroku.com/
+2. Xcode command line tools:
-2. Open Terminal (Applications > Utilities > Terminal), type in `xcode-select --install`, and press the Return key.
+  - Open Terminal (Applications > Utilities > Terminal)
+  - Type in `xcode-select --install` and press the Return key.

 ## Step 2.
 Run the setup.sh script